Home › | Publications › | Persuasions On-Line › | Volume 41 No 2 › | Mrs. Smith, Charlotte Smith, and West Indian Property in Persuasion: A Note

 These questions are not tangential for either Smith or Austen.
 They continually pose them, speculate on answers, reach conclusions, and try again.
 Their fiction is meaningful because of this.
 Their works withstand interrogation because of this.
 We read their books and greet them as friends because of this.
 They make us think and think again because of this.
 (123)

 In introducing Miss Lambe, was Austen moving to tackle the questions surrounding slavery and racism head on?
 What would have been her answers?
-And would she, in the novels that would have followed Sanditon, asked and asked again?
+And would she, in the novels that would have followed Sanditon, have asked and asked again?

 NOTES